joelparkerhenderson/wordbooks/pages/intent-plan/index.md

 # Intent plan

-An intent plan is a document or outline that outlines a person's or organization's intentions or goals for a particular project, task, or initiative.
-It is a roadmap that guides decision-making and helps to ensure that everyone involved in the project is working towards the same objectives.
+An intent plan is a document that describes a person's or organization's intentions or goals for a particular project, task, or initiative.
+It is a roadmap that guides decision-making and helps align everyone involved.

 Here are some key aspects of intent plans: